-Michelin has revealed what makes the ideal tyre for battery-electric cars, and it has nothing to do with their high-torque and instant acceleration.
+Tyre companies have had to rethink the ideal tyre for battery-electric cars, and it has nothing to do with their high-torque and instant acceleration, according to Michelin.

-The French tyre maker supplies tyres to Tesla and is working with Porsche on its electrified vehicles, and its worldwide head of science and innovation communication, Cyrille Roget, says there’s no difference between powerful EVs and high-powered combustion-engine cars when it came to tyre performance and wear.
+The French tyre maker supplies tyres to Tesla and is working with Porsche on the Taycan, and its worldwide head of science and innovation communication, Cyrille Roget, says there’s no difference between powerful EVs and high-powered combustion-engine cars when it came to tyre performance and wear.

 Need new tyres?
 Find quality tyres for sale at WhichTyre.com.au

 “We started long time ago to work with Tesla on that and there was a question about ‘are electric cars more penalising than normal cars in terms of torque and are they wearing faster than the other cars’?

 “So what we did was compare tyres worn on the most popular Tesla in America and we compared that in the US with cars like Corvette and Mustang, which had the highest horsepower.
 We couldn’t find any difference.”